 Yes, this is a real aircraft.
 The idea of the XP-82 is two P-51 Mustangs bolted together when in reality they share very few parts.
 The P-82/F-82 was supposed to be used as a long-range escort fighter for the B-29 and fly missions longer than 2,000 miles.

 Thanks to the development in jet engine technology, the P-82’s future was uncertain as soon as it was introduced.
-But it did see use in the Korean war, where they were among the first US aircraft to fly in Korea even getting three ariel victories, including an F-82 that shot down a Yak-11 thanks to armament of six .50 cal machine guns.
+But it did see use in the Korean War, where they were among the first US aircraft to fly in Korea where they scored three aerial victories.

 XP-82 – N887XP